2019 CONFERENCE OF FORD FELLOWS

 The workshop will provide “tips” on crafting strong fellowship and grant applications.
 It will focus on programs geared towards graduate students and junior faculty.
 Panelists will provide a broad overview of the types of grants and fellowships that are available in the social sciences and humanities, and then provide advice on how to design competitive applications.

-A key milestone in an academic/research career is obtaining the first research grant from either a federal source or a foundation.
-However, given the low funding rates of most agencies, getting funded is easier said than done.
-The key goal of this session is to demystify the grant writing process and to provide advice on successful strategies to obtain that first grant.
-For example, there are grant mechanisms that clearly state that no data is required prior to submission; but this is a common pitfall for young investigators as clearly data is required to prove that the project is doable and worthy of funding.
+The key goal of this session is to demystify the grant writing process and to provide advice on successful strategies to obtain grants -- especially the key milestone of a first grant.
+For example, fostering good working relationships with program officers is important.
+As another example, there are grant programs that clearly state that no data is required prior to proposal submission; but this is a common pitfall for new investigators as clearly evidence is required to prove that the project is feasible and worthy of funding.
 The panelists and the moderator have significant experience in writing and obtaining federal funds as well as reviewing proposals.
 They will provide personal insights and tips on their successes in “landing” the first award and beyond.
-The primary focus of the session is to provide information on federal grant mechanisms and strategies for obtaining funding from non-federal funding agencies will also be addressed.

 |4:00 - 5:15 pm ||Workshops & Jr. Faculty Sessions |

-Predoctoral - Life & Physical Sciences, Math & Engineering - Huntington
+Predoctoral - Life & Physical Sciences, Math & Engineering - Flamingo A

 This interactive workshop will focus on the exciting and challenging aspects participants face while completing a doctoral degree in STEM fields.
 Panelists will share their experiences throughout their graduate student tenure, including their strategies for surviving and thriving while maintaining healthy work/life integration.
 Topics will include: choosing an academic research advisor, identifying funding opportunities, cultivating a strong support network, and engaging in academic and professional development activities while in graduate school.

-Predoctoral - Social & Behavioral Sciences/Humanities - Auditorium
+Predoctoral - Social & Behavioral Sciences/Humanities - Salon del Mar A,B

 Moderator: Brenda Child